 This information is purely to allow a reader to identify or empathise with a child’s lack of development concerns they may want to know a little more about.
 It is not intended to replace a consultation with an appropriately qualified medical practitioner.
-Sunflower cannot accept responsibility for any loss, damage or injury that arises from the use of this website.

 If your child is showing signs of lack of development, you should seek the advice of a doctor or other suitably qualified professional.